SAP-samples/teched2023-DT261/exercises/ex3 /README.md

      ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/5a71e3c2-ae4d-483a-8c3f-2e1bccbccb22)

      This SAP Note will open in [https://me.sap.com](https://me.sap.com).

+     >In case you are unable to access this link, you can ignore this step and proceed to next step.

      Here the SAP Note file is not yet downloaded to the system hence it opened in browser.

      ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/c13d18e0-7270-4780-a287-c04c3d100cc5)

-     You can now close this window and go back to Note Analyzer Screen.
+6. You can now close the browser window and go back to Note Analyzer Screen.

-6. Observe the icon Changes in Action Column.
+7. Observe the icon Changes in Action Column.
 Hover over each icon to get the Tool Tip.
      First two SAP Notes are with Action Implement ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/b56b76aa-6232-4647-9cce-86b564012d9a) as these are already downloaded to the System.